LautyZ05/startup/notes.md

 I finally made my AWS server and it was pretty cool.
 Even though everything seemed super complicated at first, it was actually a pretty smooth process.
 I'm still a bit confused but I'll probably get used to everythin after a while.

+I also have set up my domain name and I was worried that I did something wrong multiple times because nothing seemed to work but I just had to wait a few minutes and check around like checking my spam folder.
+After that everything ran great!

 ## AWS

 My IP address is: 52.201.35.163